M89 (Johannesburg)

 The M89 is a short metropolitan route in Greater Johannesburg, South Africa.
 It consists of only one street (Elgin Road) in the city of Kempton Park.

 Route

 The M89 begins at a junction with the M86 road (De Wiekus Rd) in the Van Riebeeck Park suburb, just south of the M86's junction with the R25 road.
-It goes eastwards as Elgin Road, meeting the M84 road (Mooiriver Drive; Soutpansberg Drive) and entering the Birchleigh suburb, to reach its end at a roundabout junction with the M57 road (Pretoria Road).
+It goes eastwards as Elgin Road, passing by the old Kempton Park Hospital, meeting the M84 road (Mooiriver Drive; Soutpansberg Drive) and entering the Birchleigh suburb, to reach its end at a roundabout junction with the M57 road (Pretoria Road).